appium/appium/docs/en/advanced-concepts/configuration-system.md

 #### Argument Types via `ajv`

-While `argparse` allows consumers, via its API, to define the _type_ of various arguments (e.g., a string, number, boolean flag, etc.), Appium most avoids this native API.
-Why?
+While `argparse` allows consumers, via its API, to define the _type_ of various arguments (e.g., a string, number, boolean flag, etc.), Appium mostly avoids these built-in types. _Why is that?_ Well:

-1. We already know what's allowed, because we've defined it in a schema.
+1. We already know the type of an argument, because we've defined it in a schema.
 2. `ajv` provides validation against a schema.
-3. A schema allows for greater expression of types, allowed values, etc., than `argparse`
+3. A schema allows for greater expression of types, allowed values, etc., than `argparse` can provide natively.
 4. The expressiveness of a schema allows for better error messaging.

 To that end, the adapter eschews `argparse`'s built-in types (see allowed string values of `ArgumentOption['type']`) and instead abuses the ability to provide a _function_ as a `type`.
 The exception is _boolean_ flags, which do not have a `type`, but rather `action: 'store_true'`.
+The world may never know why.

 ##### Types as Functions